robertdebock/ansible-role-tigervnc/README.md

           group: vncgroup
 ```

-For verification `molecule/resources/verify.yml` run after the role has been applied.
+For verification `molecule/resources/verify.yml` runs after the role has been applied.
 ```yaml
 ---
 - name: Verify